 Take a short walk to the side of the stage to enjoy a thrilling mounted skill-at-arms display by our expert cavalry troop up close, or relax and enjoy the informative stage commentary and watch the display on the big screen.
 The 2018 cavalry display is performed in full 1918 regalia to mark 100 years since the end of WWI.

-We are delighted that the Red Devils, The Parachute Regiment and British Army's official display team, are intending to join us to perform their spectacular freefall demonstration in the skies above the concert.
-Please watch this space and join us on social media for the latest updates and confirmation.
+The Red Devils, The Parachute Regiment and British Army's official display team, perform their spectacular freefall demonstration in the skies above the concert.

 Pippa and Lizzie, a sparkling duo, appear by very popular demand with their brand new show 'The Vignettes'!
 These top class singers will be joined by their live backing band; perfect for getting the toes tapping and the champagne corks popping.
 Expect a wealth of vintage favourites to get you in the Battle Proms mood, plus optional singing, dancing and clapping along!